 is green," meaning simply that the color of the apple is green.
 The second

-sentence uses estar so we're dealing with its current condition.
+sentence uses estar, so we're dealing with the apple's current condition.
 This

 sentence should be translated something along the lines of, "The apple is

 not ripe," meaning that it still needs to ripen up and turn red.
 Another

 ¿Cómo estás tú?

 of these sentences could be translated exactly the same way in English, "How

 are you?"
 However, since the first sentence uses a form or ser, the implied question is not "How are you right now?" but "How are

 you usually?" or better yet, "What are you like?"
 The second question

 is the more familiar "How are you?" or "How are you doing?"

 a sickly person.